Puppy growth tracking guidance and next steps

 Finally, treat any calculator result as a planning estimate.
 Real dogs vary.
 Litter size, early-life nutrition, activity level, and health events can all shift the final adult weight.
 If you notice sudden weight loss, persistent diarrhea, vomiting, lethargy, or a pot-bellied appearance, contact a veterinarian promptly.

-Planning checklist: what the estimate helps you decide
+Puppy growth planning checklist: what the estimate helps you decide

-- Crate and bed sizing: Choose a crate that fits the adult length and height, or use a divider panel so the crate can “grow” with your puppy.
+- Crate and bed sizing: Choose a crate that fits the adult length and height, or use a divider panel so the crate can grow with your puppy.

 - Harness and collar upgrades: Plan for at least one size change.
 A well-fitting harness reduces rubbing and improves leash training.